chadmcrowell/k8s-up-and-running/kubectl/cheat-sheet.md

 # get the log output for a pod named 'nginx' in the default namespace
 kubectl logs nginx

+# get the log output for a pods with the label 'app=nginx' in the default namespace
+kubectl logs -l app=nginx

 # same as above but output to a file named 'pod.log'
 kubectl logs nginx > pod.log